Killing of Nyah Mway

-On the night of June 28, 2024, Nyah Mway (ညမွေး, /my/), a thirteen-year-old Southeast Asian American refugee, was shot and killed in Utica, New York, by Patrick Husnay, an officer of the Utica Police Department (UPD).
-He is thought to be the first Karen person killed in the United States by a police officer.
-Police shootings of Asian Americans are uncommon compared to other ethnic groups.
+On the night of June 28, 2024, Nyah Mway (ညမွှေး, /my/), a thirteen-year-old Southeast Asian American refugee, was shot and killed in Utica, New York, by Patrick Husnay, an officer of the Utica Police Department (UPD).
 After an investigation, the attorney general of New York declined to charge Husnay.
+Nyah Mway is thought to be the first Karen person killed in the United States by a police officer.

 Biography

 Nyah Mway was born on August 8, 2010, in the Umpiem Mai Refugee Camp in Tak province, Thailand to Karen refugee parents from Myanmar.
-His family is from Myawaddy, but lived in the camp for ten years, with his parents having met there.
-He was the third of four siblings and named by his grandfather, after the night-blooming jasmine.
+His family is from Myawaddy but lived in the camp for ten years, his parents having met there.
+He was the third of four siblings and was named by his grandfather, after the night-blooming jasmine.
 Nyah Mway's parents signed up for a United Nations refugee program to ensure a better future for their children.

 The family settled in Utica in 2015.
 Utica is home to several refugee communities, including about 8,000 Karens.
 Nyah Mway's family is Buddhist, but he occasionally attended a Bible study group with friends.
 Because his father had lost a leg due to a land mine, Nyah Mway's older brothers earned most of the family's finances.
 According to his family, he had never been in trouble with law enforcement.
 Nyah Mway's mother described him as "obedient and respectful" and protective toward his younger sister.
 His brother said he spoke of wanting to finish school and become a doctor.

 Shooting

 Nyah Mway had graduated from middle school earlier that week.
 He had told his mother that he was going out with his friends to get food.
-When stopped by police, he and a friend were returning home.
+When they were stopped by police, he and a friend were returning home.
 Some sources state that he had gone to a graduation barbecue and/or a Bible study group.

 A string of armed robberies had recently taken place in West Utica.
 Police described the suspects as Asian males with a black firearm.
 Around 10 pm, three officers patrolling the area stopped Nyah Mway and a friend, believing they fit the description.
 One officer asked to pat down Nyah Mway, who then tried to run away.
 In a statement, police said that he turned and flashed a weapon at them.
 Officer Bryce Patterson tackled him to the ground and began punching him.
 The other two officers followed behind.
 While he was pinned, Husnay fired a single shot into his chest.
-An officer attempted to perform chest compressions until an ambulance arrived.
+Another officer attempted to perform chest compressions until an ambulance arrived.
 Nyah Mway died at Wynn Hospital in Utica.

 Police stated that they recovered a pellet gun replica of a Glock 17 handgun at the scene.
-It lacked the orange tip indicating it was a toy gun.

-The three officers involved, and their tenure with the UPD at the time, are:
+The three officers involved and their tenure with the UPD at the time are as follows: